xbeat/Machine-Learning/README.md

 Introduction to Probability

 Probability is the branch of mathematics that deals with the likelihood of events occurring.
 It forms the foundation for statistical analysis and decision-making under uncertainty.

+## Live Streaming Tech Stack Breakdown

+Video Stream Ingestion

+The initial step in a live streaming system involves capturing and encoding raw video input from various sources.
+This process requires efficient handling of video frames, audio synchronization, and proper buffering mechanisms to ensure smooth data flow through the pipeline.

 ## Comparing KAN and MLP Neural Networks with Python